-In addition to their right to appeal, children who have not been offered a place at Ss Peter & Paul Catholic Primary School but were offered a school that was ranked as a lower preference on their application form will be added to a waiting list.
+In addition to their right to appeal, children who have not been offered a place at SS Peter and Paul Catholic Primary School but were offered a school that was ranked as a lower preference on their application form will be added to a waiting list.

-The waiting list will be maintained until the last day of the summer term 2025 and will then be discarded.
-Parents may apply to Ss Peter & Paul Catholic Primary School for their child's name to remain on the waiting list until the end of the academic year 2025 when it will be discarded.
+The waiting list will be maintained until the last day of the summer term 2026 and will then be discarded.